Jerophin123/game_of_death_2/README.md

 ### ⚠️ Note

 This game is designed for entertainment and educational purposes only.
-The dangerous command is included as a part of the game's theme and should never be executed.
+The dangerous command is included as a part of the game's theme.
 Play responsibly and enjoy the thrill of the **Game of Death**!